 Beyond identifying trivial infeasibility, the maximal activity of a constraint under some state $\rho$ can also be used to identify whether variable bounds can be tightened.
 A commonly used propagator for linear constraints is the bound strengthening technique going back to~\cite[]{brearley1975analysis}.
-If $\maxact{}{C,\state{}} < \infty$, then we can rewrite the constraint $C$ as constraint $C$ as
+If $\maxact{}{C,\state{}} < \infty$, then we can rewrite constraint $C$ as

 For $a_\ridx > 0$ we obtain

 and dividing by $a_\ridx$ gives

 which can be used to tighten the lower bound of $\var{r}$ if $\tilde{\ell}_r > \loclb{r}$.
 In a similar fashion, if $a_\ridx < 0$, we can deduce the upper bound $\var{r} \leq \tilde{u}_r := \loclb{r} + \frac{ \rhs - \maxact{}{C,\state{}}}{a_\ridx}$ if $\tilde{u}_r < \locub{r}$.
 For completeness, note that if $\maxact{}{C,\state{}}=\infty$ because $a_\ridx>0 \land \locub{r}=\infty$ or $a_\ridx<0 \land \loclb{r}=-\infty$, but $\max_{\var{}\in[\loclb{},\locub{}]}\sum_{j \neq r}a_\vidx\var{\vidx} < \infty$, then \eqref{eq:actprop} can be used directly to derive valid bounds.